ComScore

 • Why I Love It: no cook, vegetarian, gluten-free

-Easter is early this year, and if you ask us, citrus season isn’t over until the juiciest grapefruit sings.
-Plop it in a bowl alongside ripe avocado and crisp fennel, and suddenly you have a salad that’s ideal for the transition to warmer weather.
+If you ask me, citrus season isn’t over until the juiciest grapefruit sings (even with winter in the rearview).
+Plop the fruit in a bowl alongside ripe avocado and crisp fennel, and suddenly you have a salad that’s ideal for the transition to warmer weather.

 16. Spring Salad